A Content Refresh Workflow for Small Content Teams

 - Flag URLs that still have meaningful impressions.

-- Add money pages and tool pages that support conversion.
+- Add money pages and tool pages that support product discovery.

 - Exclude pages that no longer match the product or audience.